sigstore/docs/content/en/signing/signing_with_blobs.md

 position: 130
 ---

 You can use Cosign for signing and verifying standard files and blobs (or binary large objects), in addition to containers.
 This topic discusses signing blobs/files.
-For information on verifying, see [Verifying](/cosign/verify).
+For information on verifying, see [Verifying Signatures](/verifying/verify/).

 ## Keyless signing of blobs and files